Spanish PM Rajoy forced out of office

 Who is the new prime minister?

-Analysis by Guy Hedgecoe, BBC News, Madrid
+Profile by Guy Hedgecoe, BBC News, Madrid

 Pedro Sánchez emerged as a virtual unknown to win the Spanish Socialist party premiership in 2014.
 The photogenic economist and former basketball player won members over with a promise to unite a divided party and put the Socialists back in power.